-2.4.1 All heat-treated glasses are not safety glasses and all laminated, toughened and safety organic coated glasses are not safety glasses.
-Heat strengthened glasses and annealed glasses are not classified as safety glasses unless laminated to meet the test specified for safety glass in Annexure 3 of this document.
+2.4.1 All heat strengthened/heat-treated glasses are not safety glasses and all laminated, toughened and safety organic coated glasses are not safety glasses.
+Heat strengthened glasses are not classified as safety glasses unless laminated to meet the tests specified for safety glass in Annexure 3 of this document.
 Glass laminated with other than polyvinyl butyral (PVB) may not classify the requirement of safety glass.
-Only glass that meets the test criteria as defined at annexure 3, Table F is expected to qualify as safety glass.
+Only glass that meets the test criteria as defined at Annexure 3, Table F is expected to qualify as safety glass.